 My baby, who is now 15 months, has always been exclusively breastfed as he is allergic to dairy.
 Although I was initially self-conscious and even took efforts to hide my need to pump in public, I suffered the consequences of not listening to my body.
-In conjunction with 27 January being World Breast Pumping Day, I want to share my story and tips to help you be overcome your fear of pumping on-the-go!
+Today, I want to share my story and tips to help you be overcome your fear of pumping on-the-go!

 Like many women, when I started breast pumping with my first child 5 years ago, I was shy and would make an effort to hide what I was doing.
 Stuck in a meeting for 6 hours, I held on and didn’t pump and ended up getting mastitis — the result of a blocked milk duct that hadn’t cleared.
 The inflammation and pain was so bad I had to be put on antibiotics which ultimately caused my supply to drop.